achimmertens/Tokenstats/tokenStatsTemplate.md

 But he thinks, that if you create content, that looks very similar to what you have posted before, it is spam.
 I could not explain to him, that the real content is in the figures and in the tables, so we don't come together.

 So this is my solution.
-I think, advertisingbot2 will get punished for it.
-But we will see.
 I need this motivation to go on.
 It's not the best solution, but better than burning all earned Hive.

 ## Some Data Is Missing